ksu-cis300-master/Homework-3-S24-Instructions-Mastermind/index.md

 ### 4.1.
 Game Trees

 Consider the following variation of the game.
 Instead of selecting a code initially, the codemaker delays selecting the code as long as possible.
 For each guess, the codemaker's responsibility is to assign a score such that at least one code satisfies all of the scores up to that point.
 Thus, while the codebreaker is trying to minimize the number of guesses, the codemaker is actively trying to maximize the number of guesses.
 To find an optimal guess, we need to determine which guess the codebreaker will make, on the assumption that both players are playing optimally.
+Note that we will only use this variation to find optimal guesses and to determine whether a given guess is optimal.
+The program will play the game as originally defined, with the codemaker selecting a code before the codebreaker begins guessing.

-Defining the game in this way makes it similar to other two-player perfect-knowledge games.
+This new variation of the game is similar to other two-player perfect-knowledge games.
 Specifically, the players alternate making plays, with one player (the codebreaker) trying to minimize the score, and the other player (the codemaker) trying to maximize the score.
 The main difference from most two-player perfect-knowledge games is that the two players make their plays under different rules.

 Having defined this game variation, we can now define a game tree for any position in this game.
 When it is the codebreaker's turn to play, the game position will be the goal set consisting of all codes consistent with the scores given to all the guesses made up to this point.
-We will call a node representing such a game position a *minimizing* node, as the codebreaker is trying to minimize the number of guesses.
+We will call a node representing such a game position a *minimizing* node, as the codebreaker at this point is trying to minimize the number of guesses.
 When it is the codemaker's turn, the game position will be the partition of the goal set implied by the codebreaker's last guess (see [Section 1.2.
 Optimal Guesses](#1.2.
 Optimal Guesses)).
 We will call a node representing such a game position a *maximizing* node, as the codemaker is trying to maximize the number of guesses.
 A minimizing node at which the game isn't over will have 1296 children - the partitions resulting from all possible guesses.
 A maximizing node will have from 1 to 14 children - the goal sets selected by all legal scorings of the guess.
 The leaves are the minimizing nodes for which the last score was 4 black hits.

 **Example:** Suppose it is the codebreaker's turn to play, and that the current goal set is {`1122`, `1212`, `2121`, `2211`}.
 Here is a portion of the game tree from this position: